 How should I get started with eVisit from The Iowa Clinic?

-You can access The Iowa eClinic from your desktop computer, tablet or mobile phone 7am-7pm daily.
+You can access The Iowa eClinic from your desktop computer, tablet or mobile phone from 8am-6pm Monday through Friday and 8am-noon on the weekends.
 By creating your account for virtual care before you need it, you can make sure everything is ready to go when the time comes.

 Does my insurance apply for my eVisit?